Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 The Dispute

-TDEC says: 80% volume increase is OK because improved treatment concentration means no net increase in total mass of pollutants.
+TDEC argues that an 80% volume increase is OK because improved treatment concentration means no net increase in total mass of pollutants.[42]

-Opposition says: The policy says "cannot authorize additional loadings" — absolute language.
+Counterargument: The policy states in absolute language - "cannot authorize additional loadings".
 It doesn't say "cannot authorize if concentration increases."
 Expanding capacity by 80% enables 80% more sewage generation.
 That is additional loading capacity, regardless of per-gallon concentration.

 Why this matters